Columbus Day: Nonobservance

-Despite Columbus Day being a national holiday and a celebration of Italian heritage, the celebration of Columbus Day in the United States began to decline at the end of the 20th century, although Americans continue to celebrate it.
+The celebration of Columbus Day in the United States began to decline at the end of the 20th century, although many Americans continue to celebrate it.
 The District of Columbia and the states of Colorado, Hawaii, Alaska, Vermont, South Dakota, New Mexico, Maine, Minnesota, and parts of California, including, for example, Los Angeles County, do not recognize it and have each replaced it with celebrations of Indigenous Peoples' Day (in Hawaii, "Discoverers' Day", in South Dakota, "Native American Day") or other holidays.
 In the states of Delaware, Oregon and Washington, Columbus Day is not an official holiday.
+In Washington's case, the holiday was removed as a legal holiday between 1975 and 1977, and from then the state government has categorized it as a "legislatively recognized day."

 Iowa and Nevada do not observe Columbus Day as an official holiday, but the states' respective governors are "authorized and requested" by statute to proclaim the day each year.
-In Nevada’s case, it’s not because of the controversy, but because it falls too close to Nevada Day (which is a full holiday for which schools and some state government facilities are closed).
+In Nevada's case, it's not because of the controversy, but because it falls too close to Nevada Day (which is a full holiday for which schools and some state government facilities are closed).
 Several other states have removed the day as a paid holiday for state government workers, while maintaining it either as a day of recognition, or as a legal holiday for other purposes, including California and Texas.

 The practice of U.S. cities eschewing Columbus Day to celebrate Indigenous Peoples' Day began in 1992 with Berkeley, California.
 The list of cities that have followed suit as of 2018 includes Austin, Boise, Cincinnati, Denver, Los Angeles, Mankato, Philadelphia, Portland, San Francisco, Santa Fe, Seattle, Saint Paul, Phoenix, Tacoma, and "dozens of others".

 Columbus, Ohio, has chosen to honor veterans instead of Christopher Columbus, and removed Columbus Day as a city holiday in 2018.
 Various tribal governments in Oklahoma designate the day as Native American Day, or name it after their own tribe.

 In 2017, the city council of Akron, Ohio, became split along racial lines with the decision to replace Columbus Day with Indigenous Peoples' Day, creating pushback from the city's Italian-American community.
 In 2018, a compromise was reached, with the city council voting to name the first Monday of October as North American First People's Day while keeping Columbus Day, and in 2020, Columbus Day was renamed Italian-American Heritage and Culture Day.